ansys/pyaedt/doc/source/Resources/Contributing.rst

 For code verification, someone from the PyAnsys development team will review your code to verify that it meets our standards.
 Once your code is approved, if you have write permission, you may merge the PR branch.
 If you don't have write permission, the reviewer or someone else with write permission will merge and delete the PR branch.

-If your PR brnach is a ``fix/`` branch, do not delete it because it may be necessary to merge your PR branch with the current release branch.
+If your PR branch is a ``fix/`` branch, do not delete it because it may be necessary to merge your PR branch with the current release branch.
 See the next section for branch naming conventions.

 Branch Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~